InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos-script.md

 ## Script

 X: In the previous video section we took a closer look at when to become an InnerSource contributor.
-We also investigated which types of contributions InnerSource projects typically are looking for.
+We also investigate which types of contributions InnerSource projects typically are looking for.
 In this video you will learn more about how to be a good contributor following the guest-in-home analogy.